syedfaizan/books-center/README.md

 ### Prerequisites:

 - NodeJS installed
-- mySQL installed and running
+- MySQL installed and running

 ## Start the backend